RedEcho/CTF_Challenges/EasyCTF_IV/5365_EzReverse/WriteUp/Writeup.md

 }
 ```

 Now that's more readable isn't it ?
-THe most interesting part happens just after the else statement.
+The most interesting part happens just after the else statement.
 The program filters the argument, the adds 1 to the first character, 2 to the second, 3 to the third, 4 to the fourth, and 5 to the fifth.
 Then, it verifies some conditions, and if those are satisfied, it print the flag.

 One thing to remember is that the characters in the conditions have been altered above.
 So char4 == 0x6f in fact checks if the fourth character we passed **plus four** equals 0x6f.
 Following this principle, we can write a list of constraints our argument must follow.